DigBioLab/de_novo_binder_scoring/README.md

 `hybrid` (possibility of overwriting PDB extracted sequence of target chains)

 In this mode, by default, sequences are extracted from the PDBs.
-However one can also ***overwrite the PDB extracted seqeunces***.
+However one can also ***overwrite the PDB extracted seqeunces***, as well as any other columns.
 To overwrite the PDB extracted sequences with custom sequence, the input CSV must specify both:

   * `target_chains` please specify all target chains (also ones that should not be overwritten)
   * `target_subchain_X_seq` (one column per subchain that one wants to overwrite, e.g., `target_subchain_D_seq`)